Julia-XAI/ExplainableAI.jl/README.md

 julia> ]add https://github.com/adrhill/ExplainabilityMethods.jl
 ```

-This package is in early development.
-Expect [breaking changes on minor version updates](https://semver.org/#spec-item-4) until version `1.0.0`.

 ## Example
 Let's use LRP to explain why an image of a cat gets classified as a cat:
 ```julia